Vercivo/BloodDonationStaticWebsite/README.md

-# BDWeb – Blood Donation Static Website
+# Vercivo – Blood Donation Static Website

 Static, frontend-only website for a blood donation organization.
 It includes a landing page, About, Donate, Contact, and policy pages with responsive layout, client-side validation, and a small UI enhancement (custom cursor) — all without a backend.